-There is a half marathon that I run in the fall yearly now, and I'll never forget the first time I signed up for it.
+Hills.
+UGH.
+The worst.
+Not really, I actually look forward to hills.
+Yep, I’m crazy.
+It took a long time for me to come to enjoy hills, but I do now.
+It actually started with this half marathonthat I run in the fall yearly now, and I’ll never forget the first time I signed up for it.
 The very first sentence of the description of the race is “What goes up, must come down”.
-I thought well isn't that cute.
-They weren't joking.
-There is literally a hill of decent proportions just about every 1/4 – 1/2 a mile for 13 miles, y'all.
+I thought well isn’t that cute.
+They weren’t joking.
+There is literally a hill of decent proportions just about every 1/4 – 1/2 a mile for 13 miles, y’all.

 So!
 At the time I was mainly a flat runner and the flatter the better.
 Which means that a training plan needed to be found and it needed to be found immediately.
 I found a training plan but I honestly wish that I had hired a running coach but I thought it was a waste of money.
 That is, until I saw people with running coaches making and exceeding their goals.
 I then started thinking that there was something to it and after some thought and deliberation I became a Certified RRCA Running Coach.